azral1962/min-book/docs/manual.typ

   The book subtitle; generally two lines long or less.
 ]

+#arg("volume: <- int")[
+  The book series volume number; used when the same story is told through multiple books, in order.
+]

+#arg("edition: <- int")[
+  The book publication number; used when the content is cjanged or updated after tue book release.
+]

 #arg("authors: <- string | array <required>")[
   A string or array of strings containing the names of each author of the book.
 ]

 #arg("date: <- array | dictionary")[
-  `(year: yyyy, month: mm, day: dd)` dictionary, and defaults to current date The book publication date; can be a `(yyyy, mm, dd)` array or a if not set.
+  The book publication date; can be a `(yyyy, mm, dd)` array or a `(year: yyyy, month: mm, day: dd)` dictionary, and defaults to current date if not set.
 ]